archlinux/signstar/README.md

 - [signstar-common]: Shared components and data types for Signstar tools and libraries
 - [signstar-config]: Configuration file handling for Signstar hosts
 - [signstar-configure-build]: A commandline interface for the configuration of Signstar system during build-time
-- *signstar-configure*: An executable, that allows non-interactive configuration of a [Nitrokey NetHSM] based on a configuration ([#48])
+- *signstar-configure*: An executable, that allows non-interactive configuration of an HSM based on a configuration ([#48])
 - [signstar-crypto]: Common types and functionality for cryptography in Signstar
 - [signstar-request-signature]: An executable, run on a client host, that prepares data to be signed and retrieves a signature for it from a Signstar setup
-- [signstar-sign]: An executable, that allows signing of messages with the help of a [Nitrokey NetHSM], based on a configuration
+- [signstar-sign]: An executable, that allows signing of messages with the help of an HSM, based on a configuration

 ## Requirements

 A Signstar setup requires a [TPM-2.0]-enabled host, allowing to run [SignstarOS] which provides a read-only root filesystem and an encrypted `/var` partition for its state.
-This signing service host is connected to one or more [Nitrokey NetHSM] devices over an otherwise secluded network and exposes *signstar-sign* to clients of the signing service.
+This signing service host is connected to one or more HSM devices and exposes *signstar-sign* to clients of the signing service.

 Clients use *signstar-request-signature* to connect to a Signstar setup and retrieve a signature for a provided payload.